alpertunga-bile/wrap_gradio/README.md

                 print(f"{child.name}'s attach_event is not implemented")
 ```
 - In this function, the components are gathered in one dictionary and passed to all children with ```attach_event``` function.
 - You can see why the ```global_children_list``` is used in the ```LayoutBase``` class.
-With this, all of the components in the application is gathered in one dictionary so the component can access all the components with names which is used with inserting into directory.
+With this, all of the components in the application is gathered into one dictionary so the component can access all the components with names which is used with inserting into dictionary.
-- If the layout is not implent the ```attach_event``` function, the class prints a message with the name which is assigned to inform the developer.
+- If the layout is not implent the ```attach_event``` function, the class prints a message with the name which is assigned in the class to inform the developer.
 ------------------------------------------
 - ```launch``` function is not interested one because it is just calling the ```_render``` and ```_attach_event``` functions with the ```launch``` function from the ```gradio.Blocks``` class and starts the application.